Fan Clubs

 The Fan clubs page has two tabs at the top:

-• Clubs — flat list of every club across all categories.
+- Clubs — flat list of every club across all categories.
 Useful when you want to find a specific club without remembering its category.
-Columns: Club name, Category, Room (the room the fan chat lives in), Fans in the room (users who joined the fan-only chat), Wearing the club's logo (users who picked this club as their favorite, regardless of whether they joined the chat), Actions.
+Columns: Club name, Category, Room (the room the fan chat lives in), Fans in the room (users who joined the fan-only chat), Wearing the club's logo (users who picked this club as their favourite, regardless of whether they joined the chat), Actions.

 Both tabs support a search box at the top of the list.
 The Clubs tab also has a filters modal — open it from the Promotion filter chip.